📞 0409 661 342 | ✉️ contact@cooeetours.com.au | 🕐 Office hours: 7am–7pm AEST, daily

 🏝️ Caribbean resort (all-inclusive)Premium$250$400$1,500All food & drinks included; add excursions separately

-⚠️ What's NOT in these numbers: International flights, visa/ESTA fees, travel insurance, vaccines, specific big-ticket tours (Inca Trail, Galápagos cruise, Machu Picchu), gear purchases, and tips.
+⚠️ What's NOT in these numbers: International flights, visa/ESTA/eVisa fees, travel insurance, vaccines, specific big-ticket tours (Inca Trail, Galápagos cruise, Machu Picchu), gear purchases, and tips.
 Use these daily figures for ground spend, then add the fixed costs separately.
 Sample trips below show how this math actually works out.

 Flight costs from Australia